Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Preemption

-Political subdivisions (cities, villages, townships, counties) are prohibited from enacting or enforcing ordinances or resolutions that regulate the ownership or operation of unmanned aircraft, except for regulation of the subdivision's own UAS fleet or locally-owned airports.
+Political subdivisions (cities, villages, townships, counties) are prohibited from enacting or enforcing ordinances that regulate UAS ownership or operation.
+Limited carve-outs allow local governments to regulate their own UAS fleet and local airports to retain existing authority.

-Effective: Apr 4, 2017Ordinances in violation are unenforceable
+Effective: Apr 4, 2017Local ordinances are void and unenforceable

 View source